Cost of living support

 0845 600 4555 (Monday to Thursday 8.30am to 5pm and Fridays 8.30am to 4.30pm) or emailing to OTdirect@hants.gov.uk They will arrange for an occupational therapist (OT) to visit you to assess your needs.

-You can claim local council tax support if you are the named person liable to pay the Council Tax, and you are on a low income.
-You do not have to be receiving Income Support or Job Seekers Allowance to claim it.
+You may be able to claim local council tax support if you are the named person liable to pay the Council Tax, and you are on a low income.
 If you are a joint tenant, we may also be able to help you with your share of the Council Tax.
 You can submit your claim on-line.

 Housing Benefit provides help with paying your rent.
 The amount of help to which you may be entitled will depend on your income, savings and family circumstances.